MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 *   [Get started with debugging JavaScript](../javascript/index.md) - A tutorial (with screen captures), using an existing, simple project.

-*   [Use the debugger features](../javascript/reference.md) - How to use the debugger to set breakpoints, step through code, view and modify variable values, watch JavaScript expressions, and view the call stack.
+*   [JavaScript debugging features](../javascript/reference.md) - How to use the debugger to set breakpoints, step through code, view and modify variable values, watch JavaScript expressions, and view the call stack.

 *   [Pause your code with breakpoints](../javascript/breakpoints.md) - How to set basic and specialized breakpoints in the debugger.